diasyrmus/diasyrmus.github.io/content/The Coming of the Book.md

 ---
-title: The Coming of the Book Notes 1
+title: The Coming of the Book (Manuscripts)
 draft: "false"
 date: 2025-10-05
 tags: